 American Eagle Outfitters (AEO) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the teen clothing retailer had lost 2.53% over the past month.
-This has was narrower than the Retail-Wholesale sector's loss of 3.6% and the S&P 500's loss of 3.26% in that time.
+Prior to today's trading, shares of the teen clothing retailer had lost 4.55% over the past month.
+This has lagged the Retail-Wholesale sector's loss of 4.2% and was narrower than the S&P 500's loss of 5.54% in that time.

 Wall Street will be looking for positivity from American Eagle Outfitters as it approaches its next earnings report date.
 On that day, American Eagle Outfitters is projected to report earnings of $0.38 per share, which would represent a year-over-year decline of 2.56%.
 Our most recent consensus estimate is calling for quarterly revenue of $1.53 billion, up 18.43% from the year-ago period.

-Any recent changes to analyst estimates for American Eagle Outfitters should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for American Eagle Outfitters.
 These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 3.94% lower within the past month.
-American Eagle Outfitters currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+American Eagle Outfitters currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that American Eagle Outfitters has a Forward P/E ratio of 9.77 right now.
-For comparison, its industry has an average Forward P/E of 11.37, which means American Eagle Outfitters is trading at a discount to the group.
+In terms of valuation, American Eagle Outfitters is currently trading at a Forward P/E ratio of 9.42.
+Its industry sports an average Forward P/E of 10.71, so we one might conclude that American Eagle Outfitters is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.